Porn actor Ron Jeremy mentally incompetent to stand trial for rape - ExBulletin

 A hearing into the placement of Jeremy, 69, whose legal name is Ronald Hyatt, in a public hospital will take place next month.

-Nicknamed “The Hedgehog”, Jeremy has been among the best known and most prolific performers in the porn industry for decades and has become a recognizable pop cultural novelty through reality shows, public appearances and music videos.
+Jeremy has been among the best known and most prolific actors in the porn industry for decades and has become a recognizable pop cultural novelty through reality shows, public appearances and music videos.

 He has long been a magnet for autograph and selfie seekers, which is how he first met most of the women and girls between the ages of 15 and 51 he is accused of having assaulted between the 1990s and 2019.

-According to the transcripts of the testimony of the grand jury of women and girls obtained by the Associated PressJeremy would lure them into a small secluded space, often the bathroom of a West Hollywood bar and grill he frequents, trick them and sexually assault them.
+According to the transcripts of the testimony of the grand jury of women and girlsobtained by the Associated PressJeremy is accused of luring them to a small secluded space, often the bathroom of a West Hollywood bar and grill he frequents, entrapping them, and sexually assaulting them.

 |